1st PUC History Chapter 4

 Question 5.

-Who is popularly called the ‘second Triumvirate’?
+Who are popularly called the ‘second Triumvirate’?

 Answer: